The future face of language education

 2. Immersive technology

 In the future, we will see more and more language learning platforms blending reality and virtual.
 Immersive technology is a particularly powerful language learning support tool in that it combines virtual immersion and personal interaction.
 The result of this combination is the creation of stimulating and safe learning environments.
-As has been noted by Ben Davies:

 “Immersive technology allows students to practice their language skills online, in an environment that provides them with space to make mistakes, without embarrassment, as many times as they want.”